r-spacex/SpaceX-API/README.md

 ## FAQ's

 * If you have any questions or corrections, please open an issue and we'll get it merged ASAP
-* For any other questions or concerns, just shoot me an email
+* For any other questions or concerns, just shoot me an email.